andrewjdarley/andrewjdarley.github.io/pages/about.md

 ## Professional Goals
-After I graduate, I want to go to Graduate School to study machine learning or data science in either a specific interest or generally.
+After I graduate, I want to go to Graduate School to study machine learning or data science.
 After which, I aim to find a job in data science or machine learning to apply my knowledge.

 ## Skills